awsdocs/iam-user-guide/doc_source/example_sts_Scenario_ConstructFederatedUrl_section.md

 **SDK for Python \(Boto3\)**
  To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/python/example_code/sts/sts_temporary_credentials#code-examples)\.
-Create a role that grants read\-only access to the current account's Amazon S3 resources\.
+Create a role that grants read\-only access to the current account's S3 resources\.

 ```
 def setup(iam_resource):